 This is Part III of the series Teaching our Children to Work.
 Click on the links to read Part I or Part II.

 Have you heard of the Moore Formula?
-If you have not, I highly recommend doing a little research on Dr. Raymond and Dorothy Moore or reading one of their books, Better Late Than Early or The Successful Homeschool Family Handbook.
+If not, I highly recommend doing a little research on Dr. Raymond and Dorothy Moore or reading one of their books, Better Late Than Early or The Successful Homeschool Family Handbook.
 They have some very interesting information on the effects of modern education methods.

 This series shares some practical ways to teach children to work.
 Part I of this series, At What Age Should Work Begin?, can be found here.